 Let us consider how to stimulate one another to love and good deeds, not forsaking our own assembling together, as is the habit of some, but encouraging one another; and all the more as you see the day drawing near. – Hebrews 10:24-25

-There is only one worldwide non-denominational body of believers in Christ called the “Church of God” or the “Church of Christ,” and it was established by Christ, not by men.
+There is only one worldwide non-denominational body of believers in Christ named in Scripture as the “Church of God” or the “Church of Christ,” and it was established by Christ, not by men.
 The church is also referred to as the “bride of Christ.”
 The church began on the day of Pentecost when the Spirit was poured out on the apostles and the believers with them.
 The “Church of Christ” has local gatherings/meeting places in each city, town, or locale as appropriate and warranted.
 The sectarian and denominational divisions we see in churches today are not biblical!
 The book by H. M. Riggle called The Christian Church, Its Rise and Progress is well worth reading.